 World War I And The Great Migration

 Whether their motivation was economic, political, individual, or communal, immense numbers of African Americans streamed northward.
-By one estimate, roughly a half-million blacks migrated to northern cities between 1915 and 1920, and between 750,000 and one million left the South in the 1920s.
+By one estimate, roughly a half-million southern blacks migrated to northern cities between 1915 and 1920, and between 750,000 and one million left the South in the 1920s.
 Chicago’s black population soared 600 percent between 1910 and 1930.
 In the same 20-year period, Detroit’s African-American community grew 2,000 percent—from 6,000 individuals to about 120,000.

-114See Adam P. Plant, “Selective Service Act of 1917,” in Brian K. Landsberg, ed., Major Acts of Congress, Volume 3 (New York: Macmillan Reference/Thompson Gale, 2004): 178–181; see also Robert W. Mullen, Blacks in America’s War: The Shift in Attitudes From the Revolutionary War to Vietnam (New York: Monad Press, 1973).
+113See Adam P. Plant, “Selective Service Act of 1917,” in Major Acts of Congress, vol. 3, ed.
+Brian K. Landsberg (New York: Macmillan Reference/Thompson Gale, 2004): 178–181; see also Robert W. Mullen, Blacks in America’s War: The Shift in Attitudes From the Revolutionary War to Vietnam (New York: Monad Press, 1973).

 115Franklin and Moss, From Slavery to Freedom: 361–362.

 116For more on black migrations in the post-Reconstruction period and the 20th century, see Nicholas Lemann’s The Promised Land: The Great Black Migration and How It Changed America (New York: Knopf, 1991); Nell Irvin Painter, Exodusters: Black Migrants to Kansas After Reconstruction (Lawrence: University Press of Kansas, 1986); Douglas Flamming, Bound for Freedom: Black Los Angeles in Jim Crow America (Berkeley: University of California Press, 2005).
-For a concise essay on the historical literature on this topic, see Joe William Trotter, “Great Migration: An Interpretation,” in Africana 3, Kwame Appiah and Henry Louis Gates, Jr., eds.
-(New York: Oxford University Press, 2005): 53–60.
+For a concise essay on the historical literature on this topic, see Joe William Trotter, “Great Migration: An Interpretation,” in Africana: The Encyclopedia of the African and African American Experience, vol. 3, ed.
+Kwame Appiah and Henry Louis Gates Jr. (New York: Oxford University Press, 2005): 53–60.

 117Migration was a long and vexing question in the South and among African-American communities generally.
-In 1822, the American Colonization Society (ACS) acquired a small tract of land in the British colony of Sierra Leone in sub-Saharan Africa and named it “Liberia”—a settlement of people “made free.”
+In 1822 the American Colonization Society (ACS) acquired a small tract of land in the British colony of Sierra Leone in sub-Saharan Africa and named it “Liberia”—a settlement of people “made free.”
 Approximately 15,000 free blacks from the United States migrated to Liberia over the next 20 years.
 Though the ACS initially received support from several prominent politicians, vocal objectors and an economic depression in Liberia killed the project by the 1830s.
-After Reconstruction, the issue of African migration was rekindled; however, many leading blacks, among them John Langston, opposed foreign emigration.
+After Reconstruction, the issue of African migration was rekindled; however, many African-American leaders, among them John Langston, opposed foreign emigration.
 “Abuse us as you will, gentlemen,” Langston told Democrats.
 “There is no way to get rid of us.
 This is our native country.”
 Congressional Record, House, 51st Cong., 2nd sess.
 (16 January 1891): 1480–1482; see also William Cohen, At Freedom’s Edge: Black Mobility and the Southern White Quest for Racial Control, 1861–1915 (Baton Rouge: Louisiana State University Press, 1991).

-119“Sees No Hope in South,” 26 August 1900, Chicago Daily Tribune: 7; “Southern Negro’s Complaint,” 26 August 1900, New York Times: 8.
+118“Sees No Hope in South,” 26 August 1900, Chicago Daily Tribune: 7; “Southern Negro’s Complaint,” 26 August 1900, New York Times: 8.
 White lived in Washington and Philadelphia for the rest of his life.
 He was among eight black Congressmen in the 19th century who left the South after their service in Washington.

-120See Hahn’s discussion in A Nation Under Our Feet: 465–476; quotations on pages 465, 466.
+119See Hahn’s discussion in A Nation Under Our Feet: 465–476; quotations on pages 465, 466.

-121Edmund David Cronon, Black Moses: The Story of Marcus Garvey and the Universal Negro Improvement Association (Madison: University of Wisconsin Press, 1955): especially pages 204–207, 212–220.
+120Edmund David Cronon, Black Moses: The Story of Marcus Garvey and the Universal Negro Improvement Association (Madison: University of Wisconsin Press, 1955): especially pages 204–207, 212–220.

-122Hahn, A Nation Under Our Feet: 470–473.
+121Hahn, A Nation Under Our Feet: 470–473.